mecid/mecid.github.io/_posts/2024-06-17-mastering-scrollview-in-swiftui-scroll-offset.md

 }
 ```

-Fortunately, the SwiftUI framework introduces the new *ScrollPosition* type, allowing us to combine the scroll position by offset, the edge of the scroll view, view identifier, etc.
+Fortunately, the SwiftUI framework introduced the new *ScrollPosition* type, allowing us to combine the scroll position by offset, the edge of the scroll view, view identifier, etc.

 ```swift
 struct ContentView: View {